-Kami Osman Flaunts Major Cleavage In An Itty-Bitty Bikini Top In Latest Instagram Post
+Kami Osman Flaunts Major Cleavage In An Itty-Bitty Bikini Top For Latest Instagram Post

-Kami Osman has been serving up some sexy content on Instagram lately that displays her insanely toned figure, and the latest post did not disappoint.
-On February 14, the Canadian bombshell wore a tiny black bikini top and a pair of tailored pants in the latest upload.
+Kami Osman has been serving up some sexy content on Instagram lately that displays her insanely toned figure, and her latest post did not disappoint.
+On February 14, the Canadian bombshell wore a tiny black bikini top and a pair of tailored pants.

 The 25-year-old model rocked an itty-bitty bikini top that looked amazing on her tanned body.
-It boasted fully lined cups that were cut so small that they struggled to contain her enormous breasts.
+It boasted fully lined cups that were cut so small they struggled to contain her enormous breasts.
 Her sideboob and underboob were on display from certain angles.
-Thin straps provided support for the piece, and strings at the bottom crisscrossed over her midsection.
-The plunging neckline exposed an ample amount of her cleavage, and the view made her fans go crazy.
+Thin straps provided support and strings at the bottom crisscrossed over her midsection.
+The plunging neckline exposed an ample amount of her cleavage and the view seemed to make her fans go crazy.

-She teamed the swimwear with high-waisted pants in the same color and which were possibly made of polyester fabric.
-The waistband hugged her slim midsection, accentuating her flat stomach and abs.
-The garment was formfitting along her waist down to her legs, and it had a slit along the base, which caused its flared appearance.

 The second pic showed a closer look at her fantastic figure.
 The blue sky, lush greenery, and a body of water comprised her picturesque background.
 However, viewers were more focused on Kami than the scenery.